How to Sign Up for Community Service: Quick and Easy Steps

 Where to Look

-• Local United Way chapters list area needs
+• Local United Way chapters keep tabs on community needs

-• The Red Cross has opportunities to assist in disasters
+• The Red Cross offers chances to assist during disasters

 • AARP’s Create the Good focuses on projects for older adults